- Home

 Kombucha is a fermented tea that’s fizzy, full of flavour, and has been enjoyed for thousands of years.
 Originating in China, it’s made by adding specific bacteria, yeast, and sugar to black or green tea, which is then allowed to ferment for at least a week.

 During the fermentation process, bacteria and yeast form a mushroom-like film on the liquid’s surface (this is partly why kombucha is sometimes known as ‘mushroom tea’).
-The large amount of healthy bacteria that grow in the mixture make kombucha a good source of probiotics.
+The large amount of healthy bacteria that grow in the mixture makes kombucha a good source of probiotics.

 If you make kombucha at home, it’s important to prepare it properly, as contaminated or over-fermented kombucha can be dangerous.
 Buying ready-made kombucha is usually the safest option.
 BBC Good Food has a useful article outlining the best kombucha to buy.

-5. Miso
+5. Kimchi

-Kimchi is made through the lacto-fermentation process, which uses the bacteria Lactobacillus to break sugars down into lactic acid (this can aid digestion and improve nutrient absorption).
+Kimchi is made through the lacto-fermentation process, which uses the bacteria Lactobacillus to break down sugars into lactic acid (this can aid digestion and improve nutrient absorption).

-Lactobacillus has been shown to help with certain types of diarrhoea and eating kimchi has been linked with improved gastrointestinal health.
+Lactobacillus has been shown to help with certain types of diarrhoea, and eating kimchi has been linked with improved gastrointestinal health.

-Even better, kimchi is packed with nutrients including vitamins A, C, and K, while still being low in calories.
+Even better, kimchi is packed with nutrients including, vitamins A, C, and K, while still being low in calories.
 Other health benefits include reduced inflammation, improved heart health, lowered cholesterol, and reduced insulin resistance.

-There are various ways to enjoy kimchi, including by itself, in pancakes, as part of a stew, or in a pasta sauce.
+There are various ways to enjoy kimchi, including on its own, in pancakes, as part of a stew, or in a pasta sauce.
 For more ideas, check out these delicious ways to eat Kimchi from My Korean Kitchen.
 If you’d like to make kimchi, have a read of this quick recipe from BBC Good Food.

-7. Probiotic yoghurt
+6. Probiotic yoghurt

 Yoghurt is produced from milk that’s been fermented, most commonly with lactic acid bacteria.
 It’s high in important nutrients like potassium, calcium, phosphorus, and vitamin B12.